 Flu season is roughly from December to March and is quickly approaching once again.
-Last year saw some of the most severe seasons in history, and there is a chance this year we may also see an increase in infections.
-Most winter illnesses are irritating but not too troublesome, however for those in care homes they are an increasingly serious issue.
+Most winter illnesses are irritating but not too troublesome; however, for vulnerable persons such as those in care homes, they are an increasingly serious issue.
+According to the Office of National Statistics (ONS), the number of excess winter deaths in 2017-18 – which the ONS’s statistician says is likely due to “the predominant strain of flu, …” – in 2017-18 was the highest recorded since winter 1975-76.
 Therefore, it’s vital to know exactly how to deal with them.

 Preparation for the flu

 Although there are medicines that can alleviate the symptoms of the flu, there is no cure.
 However, a flu vaccine is available, which significantly reduces the chances of catching the disease.
 The vaccine must be administered yearly and provides protection for the whole of that year’s flu season.
 Remember that even if you’ve already had the flu that does not make you immune, as several different viruses can cause it.
 Having natural immunity to one type of influenza will not protect you from the other versions of it.

 Flu can complicate existing medical conditions, meaning over 65s are at more risk than most, so it’s essential to make sure they are vaccinated.
 Usually, the vaccine is administered on pharmacy premises, but vaccinations can also be carried out in care homes as long as they follow the correct guidelines.
 Taking steps to minimise the chance of infection will also help, such as washing hands or sanitising commonly touched areas.